PDXPythonPirates/pythonpirates.org/README.md

     git add remote upstream https://github.com/PDXPythonPirates/pythonpirates.org.git

-Update your local `master` so it's caught up with the upstream master:
+Update your local `main` so it's caught up with the upstream main:

-    git checkout master
+    git checkout main
-    git pull upstream master
+    git pull upstream main

 Now you can create your branch and make your killer contribution: